 where $P^{u^{*}}$ is the path measure induced by the controlled process $X^{u^{*}}$ in \eqref{eq:controlled} associated with the optimal control $u^{*}$, and $P$ is the path measure induced by the original process $X$ in \eqref{eq:uncontrolled}.
-Therefore, it is reasonable to find the optimal control variates by solving the following stochastic optimal problem:
+Therefore, it is reasonable to find the optimal control variate by solving the following stochastic optimal control problem:

 In practice, one may parameterize $u(t,x)$ by $u = u(\theta;t,x)$ and iteratively solve the optimization problem.
-In details, given a suitable loss function $L(u) = L\left(F(X^u_{[0,T]},u)\right)$ (e.g., $L = J$) in each iteration, one implement the followings: \begin{enumerate} \item With the current control $u(t,x) = u(\theta;t,x)$ simulate $N$ realizations of the controlled SDE $X^u_{[0,T]}$, and calculate the loss $L$ and its derivative $\nabla_\theta L$ using the $N$ realizations of $X^u_{[0,T]}$. \item Update $\theta$ using $\nabla_\theta L$ via some suitable method, for instance, the stochastic gradient descent. \end{enumerate} As mentioned in Section \ref{sec:intro}, such an iterative framework is exactly the continuous-time policy gradient (PG) method \cite{williams1992simple}, and it is also called the iterative diffusion optimization (IDO) in some other literature \cite{richter2021solving}.
-As a remark, $J(u)$ of the form \eqref{eq:ju} offers a good choice of the loss $L$, which equals to $\DKL(P^u\|P^{u^{*}})$ up to a constant.
-Moreover, people also studied other forms of loss to approximate the optimal control $u^{*}$, for instance, in the so-called cross-entropy method \cite{zhang2014applications,hartmann2016model}, people use the loss $\DKL(P^{u^{*}}\|P^u)$ instead.
+In detail, given a suitable loss function $L(u)$ that depends on the control $u$ and the trajectory $X^u_{[0,T]}$ (e.g., $L = J$), at each iteration one implements the following: \begin{enumerate} \item With the current control $u(t,x) = u(\theta;t,x)$ simulate $N$ realizations of the controlled SDE $X^u_{[0,T]}$, and calculate the loss $L$ and its derivative $\nabla_\theta L$ using the $N$ realizations of $X^u_{[0,T]}$. \item Update $\theta$ using $\nabla_\theta L$ via some suitable method, for instance, the stochastic gradient descent. \end{enumerate} As mentioned in Section \ref{sec:intro}, such an iterative framework is exactly the continuous-time policy gradient (PG) method \cite{williams1992simple}, and it is also called the iterative diffusion optimization (IDO) in some other literature \cite{richter2021solving}.
+As a remark, $J(u)$ of the form \eqref{eq:ju} offers a good choice of the loss $L$, which equals $\DKL(P^u\|P^{u^{*}})$ up to a constant.
+Moreover, others have also studied other forms of loss to approximate the optimal control $u^{*}$; for instance, in the so-called cross-entropy method \cite{zhang2014applications,hartmann2016model}, they use the loss $\DKL(P^{u^{*}}\|P^u)$ instead.
 More discussion on the choice of loss function and detailed derivations would be given in the next subsection for the TPPF algorithm, where we also treat the KL-divergence between path measures as the loss function.